 Why We Love Milwaukee

 Mark your summer calendar for outdoor music festivals, a 24-hour bike race, sunny days on the beach and a small army of food trucks.
-In fall, catch a movie at the Milwaukee Film Festival or tour some of the city’s oldest architecture during Doors Open.
+In fall, tour some of the city’s oldest architecture during Doors Open or go on a nature walk along one of Milwaukee’s many nature trails.
 When winter hits, go ice-skating downtown, then warm up at the botanical domes.
 No matter what the weather is like, there’s always something to see or do in Milwaukee.

 Career & Connections

 One of the key advantages UW-Milwaukee students have is the city and the strong career network it provides.
-In fact, 1,766 companies actively recruit interns and employees from UWM each year.
+In fact, Uh oh!
+We could not find the data you were looking for! companies actively recruit interns and employees from UWM each year.
 Many of those internships turn into full-time jobs for students after they’ve graduated.
-And because 80 percent of UWM alumni live in Wisconsin, all of our students graduate with a valuable, career-building resource they can rely on for years to come.
+And because 74 percent of UWM alumni live in Wisconsin, all of our students graduate with a valuable, career-building resource they can rely on for years to come.

 Our university also gives back to the community through volunteer opportunities, service-learning courses and leadership programs.
 Not only does this help make the city of Milwaukee a better place to live, it provides UWM students with real-world experience and more opportunities to make community connections.

 Jump-Start Your Career